Adult social care

 What is a carer?

 The amount and type of support that carers provide varies greatly.
-It can range from a few hours a week.
-Such as picking up prescriptions and preparing meals, to providing emotional or personal care day and night.
+It can range from a few hours a week (such as picking up a prescription or preparing meals), to providing emotional or personal care day and night.